/compare · positioning

 --fail-on heavyand trust the threshold won't move under you. - Auditability.
 Every point in a score traces to a named pattern with a documented weight.

 - Comparability.
-Two designs can be compared on the same fixed yardstick, today and next year.
+Two designs measured on the same fixed yardstick, today and next year.

-- No false-confidence.
-A high score says "this looks machine-made," not "an AI wrote this" — it's a fingerprint, not a verdict.
+- No false confidence.
+A high score says "this looks machine-made," not "an AI wrote this."
+A fingerprint, not a verdict.

 The pattern weights derive from Adrian Krebs's April 2026 study